Master’s Degrees in Research Methodology & Quantitative Methods

 There are 11 colleges that offer a master’s degree in research methodology and quantitative methods.
 Learn more about the most popular 11 below:

 The University of Texas at Dallas comes in at #4 on our list of the most popular colleges offering master's degrees in research methodology and quantitative methods.
 Each year, around 28,600 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $14,564 per year, while in-state graduate students, on average, pay $15,088 per year.
 During the most recent year for which we have data, 7 people received their master's degree in research methodology and quantitative methods from UT Dallas.
-Of these students, 63% were women and 50% were members of underrepresented racial-ethnic groups.
+Around 43% of these students were from an underrepresented racial-ethnic group, and 57% were women.

 Explore Major by State